 - CPUs with model ending in “K” as currently, overclockable CPUs don’t have Intel vPro remote management

 Get a motherboard supporting vPro with no less than four USB 3.0 ports.
-It’s not wise to cascade USB 3.0 hubs, and so if you get four USB 3.0 seven-port hubs, you can connect up to 28 USB 3.0 HDD, to get hundreds of TB of external storage.
-That’s enough storage for 3 months of 12 hour recording per day, or far longer (years) if you are filtering out unneeded data off-line.
+It’s not wise to cascade USB 3.0 hubs.
+Four USB 3.0 seven-port hubs allow up to 28 USB 3.0 HDD, to get hundreds of TB of external storage.
+That’s enough storage for 3 months of 12 hour recording per day, or far longer (years) if filtering out unneeded data off-line.